 Yes, the patient does not have to be on your PMR or have brought evidence.
-You should be able to verify they are taking a particular medicine through access to the relevant information stored within that person's Emergency Care Summary (ECS).
+You should be able to verify they are taking a particular medicine through access to the relevant information stored within that person's Emergency Care Summary (ECS) or by interviewing the patient.